 FRANCIS HW ~ aka Fenn is a 2012 -17.1h black Hanoverian gelding by Fürst Nymphenburg (Florencio I/De Niro /Argentinus) /Rotspon owned by Lisa Norling.
 Fenn was successfully competed at Training and First level in 2016 with scores to 79% and now in 2018 at 3rd level with scores to 73%.
 Fenn was ranked 2nd in the country after the fierce qualifying season for the FEI 6 yr old division earning him a spot at the Festival of Champions!
 At the Championships Fenn finished 4th in the 6 year old Preliminary test and 6th over all.
 We couldn't be more proud of this super talented boy!
-He is now ready to compete at the PSG I-1 level and we hope to get this boy into the Developing PSG championships for 2021.
+He is now schooling Grand Prix and is competing at the I-1 level.

 JOPPE K ~ Joppe K Is a 2014 chesntut KWPN gelding by Rousseau x Santano was purchased in Holland May of 2019 as a coming 5 yr old.
 Joppe was the Resrerve Champion 6 yr old in the 2020 Festival of Champions and the only horse for the US to qualify for the World Breeding Championship in Verden that year with an 8.2 average.
 This year Joppe scored well in the Developing PSG classes even making the jump to the CDI small tour level by the end of the season and ending with solid performances in Europe in Belgium and at the incredible Aachen 4* this past September where at just 7 years old he had very strong performances through out his European debut.
 Joppe is well on track for the Grand Prix and show a strong talent for the piaffe and passage tour.
 Joppe is owned by the Joppe Partnership.